Allen Choi

 THE ISSUE

-• LA is one of the cities with the highest AAPI hate incident reports in the country
+• Los Angeles ranks amongst the cities with one of the highest AAPI hate reports in the country.

-• A significant rise in verbal harassment and physical attacks against Asian Americans emerged after COVID-19
+• A significant rise in verbal harassment and physical attacks against Asian Americans emerging during COVID-19.

 15%